Hitonari Tsuji: Film

 In the 1980s, Tsuji started producing independent films through his college’s movie club.

 In 1999, his directorial debut, Sennen-Tabito (for which he did the direction, screenwriting, and music) was presented as an official invitation film for the 56th International Critic week of the Venice Film Festival.

 In 2001, his movie Hotoke (director, writer, and music) was presented as an official selection in the 51st Berlin International Film Festival, in the Panorama section.
 In the same year, Hotoke was presented to the Deauville Asian Film Festival, in the Competition section, and won best image award.
 The film was featured in the 27th Seattle International Film Festival.

 In 2002, his movie Filament (director, screenwriter, music) was submitted to the 37th Czech Karlovy Vary International Film Festival in the Official Selection Competition section and awarded the International Ecumenical Jury of the Christian Churches.

 Tsuji also wrote and directed a TV movie titled Mokka no Koibito in 2002.

 In summer 2008, his other movie Acacia was produced; it was presented at the 22nd Tokyo International Film Festival in the Competition section in 2009.

 In 2010, his movie Paris Tokyo Paysage was produced and submitted to the 7th Festival du cinéma japonais contemporain Kinotayo (2012-2013) and awarded the Prix de la meilleure image (best cinematography).

 Painting

-Tsuji began oil painting in the 1970s while he was still in high school and used the barn at his home as a gallery to showcase his works.
-His creations, which combine painting, photography, and writing, led to the development of a unique composition in his oil paintings.
+Tsuji began oil painting in the 1970s while still in high school and used a barn at his family home as a gallery to exhibit his works.
+Combining painting, photography, and writing, he gradually developed a distinctive visual language in his artistic practice.

-Tsuji later established a studio in Normandy and began painting the region's landscapes.
-His distinctive pictorial style was noticed and appreciated by the Japanese painter Hiroshi Senju, which helped to bring Tsuji's work to the attention of the general public.
+He later established a studio in Normandy, where he continued to develop his painting.
+Inspired by the landscapes of the region, his works explore themes of memory, time, and the invisible traces that transcend generations.
+His paintings have notably attracted the attention of the Japanese painter Hiroshi Senju.